Examples of good brand names: Some of the most successful brand names ever

 Google Logo

-Branding a business often involves a careful process of choosing the perfect name.
+Branding a business often involves carefully choosing the perfect name.
 Sometimes, chance plays a role in this process, as evidenced by Google’s journey to the name.
-Initially, the tech giant settled on the word “Googol,” a mathematical term meaning one followed by one hundred zeros.
-This choice was quite appropriate and emphasized the vast expanse of information that the search engine was supposed to focus on.
+Initially, the tech giant settled on “Googol,” a mathematical term meaning one followed by one hundred zeros.
+This appropriate choice emphasized the vast expanse of information the search engine should focus on.

 Google is more than just a name.
 It has outgrown its brand status and become synonymous with online search.
 This story of an accidental name choice emphasizes that sometimes unplanned moments can lead to the most iconic branding decisions.